Changing Nature: Plot

-At Mr. Richfield's trailer, he, Earl, and Roy try to figure out how to revive the plants until Mr. Richfield comes up with a plan to bring back the plants by making it rain and in order to do so, they need clouds, which he thinks come from volcanoes (which actually produce smoke).
-Mr. Richfield also states that in order to make clouds they need to set off a bunch of volcanoes by dropping bombs in them.
-However, Earl is reluctant to do it since their last idea failed, but is convinced by Mr. Richfield not to lose faith in progress and they all go with the plan.

-Soon, bombs are dropped into volcanoes all around the world, which create giant thick black clouds that cover the entire planet.
-Earl thinks the clouds will create rain, but the rest of the Sinclair family at their house doubts that it will happen.
-On the news, news anchorman, Howard Handupme reports that the clouds are blocking off the sun and causing global temperatures to drop precipitously.
-Earl tries to stay positive, claiming that the sun will come out and melt the snow which will bring back the plants.
-But Howard reports that due to the thickness of the clouds, scientists have predicted that it will be tens of thousands of years before the sun shines over Pangaea again, thus beginning the Ice Age.
-As a result, Earl calls Mr. Richfield about the problem but Mr. Richfield refuses to listen, claiming it is a good thing because everyone is panic buying WESAYSO's products like logs, heaters, blankets and hot cocoa mixes.
-Then when Earl vainly tries to point out the upcoming Apocalypse, Mr. Richfield, exultant, declares his only problem is to try and decide on what to do with all of the money he's made.
+At Mr. Richfield's trailer, he, Earl, and Roy try to figure out how to revive the plants; Mr. Richfield comes up with a plan to bring back the plants by making it rain.
+To do so, they need clouds, which he thinks come from volcanoes (which actually produce smoke).
+Bombs are dropped into volcanoes all around the world, which create giant black clouds that cover the entire planet.
+Howard Handupme reports that the clouds are blocking off the sun and causing global temperatures to drop.
+Earl tries to stay positive, claiming that the sun will come out and melt the snow.
+Howard reports that due to the thickness of the clouds, it will be tens of thousands of years before the sun shines over Pangaea again, thus beginning the Ice Age.
+Mr. Richfield, ignorant of the apocalypse, claims that the cold snap is a godsend because everyone is flocking to stores buying WESAYSO products to keep warm.

 Later, Earl apologizes to Stan for WESAYSO destroying his mating grounds and causing the extinction of the Bunch Beetles.
-Then he apologizes to his family for his unintentional part in WESAYSO'S bringing about the end of the world due his overdependent faith in both progress and technology and his disrespect for nature.
-Baby asks if the family will have to move but Earl replies that there's no other place for them to move to.
-Baby then asks what'll happen to them but Earl sadly looks at his family and says he doesn't know.
-Robbie and Charlene assure Baby that whatever happens, they'll all stay together as a family.
-Earl also reassures them that they will survive, stating that dinosaurs have been on Earth for 150 million years and reaffirming his faith that their species won't go extinct.
-An ominous silence falls as the Sinclairs look out of the window in uncertainty as the snow from the volcanic winter continues to slowly bury their home along with the wax fruit factory that started the disaster in the first place.
+Then he apologizes to his assembled family for his unintentional part in WESAYSO bringing about the end of the world due to his misplaced faith in progress and technology and his disrespect for nature.
+An ominous silence falls as the Sinclairs look out of the window in uncertainty while the snow from the volcanic winter buries their home along with FruitCo.